benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-eip7045-notes]: [EIP-7045](https://eips.ethereum.org/EIPS/eip-7045) proposes to change this in the [Deneb upgrade](/part4/history/deneb/) to accept and reward target votes for the whole of the current and previous epochs.
 Danny Ryan made an insightful presentation on the reasons for changing this, and a defence of why the changes remain fair to validators, in the [PEEPanEIP 114 session](https://www.youtube.com/watch?v=Z4tMgrreCN8).

 The choice of distance for including the source vote is interesting.
-It is chosen to be $\lfloor \sqrt{\tt SLOTS\_PER\_EPOCH} \rfloor = \lfloor \sqrt{32} \rfloor = 5$, which is the geometric mean of 1 and 32, the head and target values.
+It is chosen to be $\lfloor \sqrt\mathtt{SLOTS\_PER\_EPOCH} \rfloor = \lfloor \sqrt{32} \rfloor = 5$, which is the geometric mean of 1 and 32, the head and target values.
 It's a somewhat arbitrary choice, but is intended to put a fully correct attestation on an exponentially decreasing curve with respect to timeliness: each step down in (net) reward happens after an exponentially increasing number of slots.[^fn-five-slots]

 <a id="img_reward_timeliness"></a>
 <figure class="chart">